chipembere/Psoriasis_patients_classifier/README.md

 # Notes

 The scripts require the path to the data set containing PASI trajectories.
 A 'mods/' folder must be created to save trained models.
+The number of cross-validation iterations can be adjusted.